RyotaroHonda/ug-for-devel/docs/stcpjsx/main.md

 </tbody>
 </table>

-## Relation between streaming TDC an NestDAQ protocol
+## Relation between streaming TDC and StcpJsx

-The NestDAQ protocol (NDP) has a role to control the streaming TDC on the FEE.
-Here, the author describes the relation between behavior of the streaming TDC and the NDP.
+The StcpJsx has a role to control the streaming TDC on the FEE.
+Here, the author describes the relation between behavior of the streaming TDC and the STCP.
 The data acquisition condition for the streaming TDC is defined as shown in the [figure](#GATE-TC).
 The acquisition condition is defined by the run status, the gate signal, and the veto signal.
-The streaming can work and generate the TDC data when the run status is *RUN*, the gate signal is high, and the veto signal is low.
-The NDP master module set the run status to *RUN*, if the DAQ run start is requested by the PC and all FEEs return ModReady high.
+The streaming can work and generate the TDC data when the run status is *RUNNING*, the gate signal is high, and the veto signal is low.
+The StcpJsx primary module set the run status to *RUNNING*, if the DAQ run start is requested by the PC and all FEEs return ModReady high.
 The streaming TDC does not work under the *IDLE* status even if the gate signal is low.
-After setting the run status *RUN*, the master module sends the GateStart pulse to open the gate.
+After setting the run status *RUNNING*, the primary module sends the GateStart pulse to open the gate.
 Thus, the streaming TDC starts working.
 The data generation can be temporally stopped by the veto signal.

 ![GATE-TC](gate-tc.png "Data acquisition condition for streaming TDC.
 Blue and red objects represent the command and the pulse, respectively."){: #GATE-TC width="90%"}

 The time chart for the heartbeat related things is represented in the figure.
 The HbCounterReset pulse resets the local heartbeat counter and the local heartbeat frame number.
 The local heartbeat frame number is internally incremented at the heartbeat timing in each FEE.
-The global (NDP) frame number is updated after the heartbeat.
+The global (StcpJsx) frame number is updated after the heartbeat.
 These two number must be the same and at the heartbeat timing.
-The streaming TDC checks the sameness of two frame numbers, and if they are different, the FEE sets the TimeFrameSlip flag ON and sets  the slip flag in the delimiter word of the streaming TDC.
+The streaming TDC checks the sameness of two frame numbers, and if they are different, the FEE sets the global heartbeat frame number mismatch flag ON and sets the GHbfNumMismatch flag in the delimiter word of the streaming TDC.

 The author expects that this signal is sent before opening the gate.
 As the gate number is inserted into the delimiter word, the gate number should be updated before sending the GateStart pulse.